PranathiA02/themeparklist/README.md

 # themeparklist
-Program that provides list of theme park rides based on your age.
+Program that provides list of theme park rides based on your age using C++.